-Invoice factoring, also known as accounts-receivable financing, is a common funding solution many companies turn to.
-Instead of waiting 30, 60, 90 days or more to get paid, invoice factoring pays you same day.
+Invoice factoring, also known as accounts receivable financing, is a common funding solution many companies turn to.
+Instead of waiting for 30, 60, 90 days or more to get paid, invoice factoring pays you the same day on your business invoices.

-Many industries benefit from our Montana invoice factoring and accounts-receivable financing programs.
+Many companies benefit from our Montana invoice factoring and accounts receivable financing programs.
 As long as you invoice other businesses and you’re waiting to get paid, we can help speed up your cash flow.

 Since 1994, TCI Business Capital has helped several industries including: